JasmineA04/CYB-4203/README.md

 ## How to run the CTF challenge
+Recommend having a dual screen to do the python script and run the VM in the other side.
-SSH into the VM
+(Ran the VM in my local computer with WSL Ubuntu enviornment and ran the code in Visual Studio) SSH into the VM
 - Recommended to run the VM on a WSL Ubuntu enviornment
 - Use the commands of "ssh jaz@172.16.181.178" to ssh into the VM